-The Fund is an independent charity that works closely with Birmingham City Council’s children’s services teams.
-The Fund was founded by Eve Brook, a former City councillor and Chair of Social Services, in 1998 shortly before her death from cancer.
-She was passionate about improving the chances of young people in care and celebrating their achievements – the EBSF aims to do just that.
+The Fund is an independent charity that works closely with Birmingham Children’s Trust.
+(See How the Fund is run).
+The Fund was founded by Eve Brook, a former Birmingham City Councillor and Chair of Social Services, in 1998 shortly before her death from cancer.
+Eve was passionate about improving the chances of young people in care and celebrating their achievements – the EBSF aims to do just that.

 Subjects studied by recent beneficiaries range from drama, creative writing and animation to engineering, biomedical science, forensic psychology and law.
 Currently, the Fund spends over 95% of what it spends on helping young people.

 Our schemes include bursaries to meet ongoing expenses; one-off grants for special equipment and materials; free places on short courses; and a £3,000 postgraduate bursary.